mblitherland/litretro/README.md

 the turbostreams (interactivity) features, assuming you'd want to put your rails behind a reverse proxy.

+If you wish to enable guest links check out the configuration values `config.disable_guests` and `config.url_prefix` in the `environments/<environment>.rb` file you deployment is using.

 ## Getting help

 Please create an issue on the